University of Colorado Boulder Libraries

 Appointment and Salary:

-The successful candidate will be appointed as a full-time (12 month), tenure-stream faculty member.
-Appointment rank will depend on professional experience.
-The minimum starting salary is $51,000.
+Successful candidates will be appointed as full-time (12 month), tenure-stream faculty members.
+Rank will depend upon professional experience.
+Salary will be commensurate with experience and consistent with ARL averages for similar positions.
 Benefits include 22 working days of vacation, ten paid holidays, liberal sick leave, university group health care plans, group life insurance, TIAA-CREF administered retirement/annuity, and support for scholarly/professional activities.
 Tenured librarians are eligible for sabbatical leave.

 The University of Colorado Boulder is an Equal Opportunity Employer committed to building and retaining a diverse workforce to offer students richly varied disciplines, perspectives, and ways of developing and learning.
 We encourage applications from women, racial and ethnic minorities, individuals with disabilities, and veterans.
 Alternative formats of this ad can be provided upon request for individuals with disabilities by contacting the ADA Coordinator at firstname.lastname@example.org.